lacymorrow/alpaca-mcp-server/README.md

 - **Market Data**
   - Real-time quotes, trades, and price bars for stocks
+  - Historical data with flexible timeframes (1Min to 1Month)
-  - Historical price data and trading history
+  - Comprehensive stock snapshots and trade-level history
-  - Option contract quotes and Greeks (via snapshots)
+  - Option contract quotes and Greeks
 - **Account Management**
   - View balances, buying power, and account status
   - Inspect all open and closed positions